davidruvolo51/rdConvert/README.md

 This package is experimental and will likely change.
 I would like to add the following features.

 - The ability to customize the YAML
-- Improve formatting of Rd content (specifically markdown tables)
+- [x] Improve formatting of Rd content (specifically markdown tables)
 - Improve directory and file validation
-- Investigate / integrate markdown formatters (from NPM?)
+- [x] Investigate / integrate markdown formatters (wrote basic regex)
 - Customize the destination structure

-Depending on your preferred text editor / IDE, a markdown formatter could be helpful for further file optimizations.